Versiani-R/django-schedule-api/DOCUMENTATION.md

 The project has a simple core: You call the api, and it returns an object.
 Within this object, you can see if it failed or if it succeed.
 If it succeed, then you should be able to clearly see the object body, with well thought parameter names, and values.
-If it failed, then you should be able to see the code of the error, and understand it's cause reading the message body.
+If it failed, then you should be able to see the code of the error, and understand it's cause by reading the message body.

 # Overview
 Although it has a simple promise.
 It does has it's rules: